lucataco/cog-shiba-diffusion/README.md

-# Vintedois Diffusion Cog model
+# Shiba Diffusion Cog model

 This is an implementation of the NowAi's [Shiba Diffusion](https://huggingface.co/lucataco/Shiba) model as a Cog model.
 [Cog packages machine learning models as standard containers.](https://github.com/replicate/cog)